 - Better understanding how we can support adolescents around mental health issues in schools.
 This has included work on understanding the role of teachers in supporting students and delivering mental health interventions, teachers' experiences of supporting students with difficulties attending school and the experience of exam stress in adolescents.

-CRESWELL C. et al, (2021), Journal of Child Psychology and Psychiatry
+Radez J. et al, (2021), Journal of Abnormal Child Psychology

-How did the mental health of children and adolescents change during early lockdown during the COVID-19 pandemic in the UK?
+How did the mental health symptoms of children and adolescents change over early lockdown during the COVID-19 pandemic in the UK?

 WAITE P. et al, (2021), Journal of Child Psychology and Psychiatry Advances

 Immersive virtual reality and digital applied gaming interventions for the treatment of mental health problems in children and young people: the need for rigorous treatment development and clinical evaluation.

 Halldorsson B. et al, (2021), J Child Psychol Psychiatry

 Cognitive therapy compared with CBT for social anxiety disorder in adolescents: a feasibility study.